ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 #### yrsay

 Pay what you want for digital goods.
 Upload your song, art, software, ebook and get a link.
 Share that link with people, they'll pay you in Bitcoin and they get the download.
+Close alternatives are: Gumroad and Plasso.co.
 Worked on this with Ramon Tayag as well.

 Status: Ramon got it up and running, I mostly did the design.